cjkihl/gatsby-starter-redux/README.md

 ## Features

-Redux and Redux-devtools.
+* Redux and Redux-devtools.
-Emotion with a basic theme with SSR
+* Emotion with a basic theme with SSR
-Typography.js
+* Typography.js
-Eslint rules
+* Eslint rules based on Prettier and Airbnb

+## Install

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/)